abw/vite-open-props/README.md

       ]
     }

-Alas, an error is being thrown:
+Alas, an error was being thrown:

     [plugin:vite:css] Package subpath './open-props.min.css' is not defined by "exports" in ...<PATH_TO_THIS_PROJECT>.../node_modules/open-props/package.json

 Commenting out the `require('open-props/open-props.min.css')` line supresses the error, but also prevents PostCSS JIT Props from working.

+## The Solution

+I changed the [postcss.config.js](postcss.config.js) to use the "Props as Javascript" example from the Open Props web site.

+    const postcssJitProps = require('postcss-jit-props');
+    const OpenProps = require('open-props');

+    module.exports = {
+      plugins: [
+        postcssJitProps(OpenProps)
+      ]
+    }

+After that everything worked just fine.